 Mellon Visiting Assistant Professor in Public Discourse in the Disciplines

 |Location:||Massachusetts, United States|

-Submit application at http://apply.interfolio.com/49290 with a cover letter, curriculum vitae, a teaching statement, three sample syllabi, and three confidential letters of recommendation.
-Review of applications will begin on April 2, 2018.
+Submit application at http://apply.interfolio.com/85258 with a cover letter, a curriculum vitae, a diversity statement and three confidential letters of recommendation.
+Review of applications will begin on April 5, 2021.

 |Secondary Categories:||American History / Studies